vrnsky/vrnsky.github.io/_posts/2020-11-22-SoftwareArchitecture.markdown

 ### **Usage**

-· Architecture of WWW-applications written in the main programming languages.
+* Architecture of WWW-applications written in the main programming languages.

-· Web frameworks (for example, [Django] (https://en.wikipedia.org/wiki/Django_%28web_framework%29) and [Rails] (https://en.wikipedia.org/ wiki / Ruby_on_Rails))
+* Web frameworks (for example, Django and Rails)

 ### Board

 This pattern is suitable for problems for which there are no clear deterministic solutions.
 The Board template has 3 main components:

-· board is a structured global memory containing objects from the space of possible solutions;
+* board is a structured global memory containing objects from the space of possible solutions;

-· source of knowledge - specialized modules with their own presentation;
+* source of knowledge - specialized modules with their own presentation;

-· control components - selects, configures and executes modules.
+* control components - selects, configures and executes modules.

 All components have access to the board.
 Components can produce new data objects that are added to the board.
 Components look for specific kinds of data on the board.
 One way to search is to match patterns against an existing source of knowledge.

 ### **Usage**

-· speech recognition;
+* speech recognition;

-· Identification and tracking of vehicles;
+* Identification and tracking of vehicles;

-· Determination of protein structures;
+* Determination of protein structures;

-· Interpretation of signals Sonar.
+* Interpretation of signals Sonar.

 ### Interpreter